-The monthly tax on the available funds and investments maintained abroad by private entities regulated by the Superintendency of Banks and the Superintendency of the Securities Market of the Superintendency of Companies, Securities and Insurance and has as a generative event the possession in any capacity of funds available in entities domiciled outside the national territory, either directly or through affiliated subsidiaries or offices abroad of the tax-payer; and, investments abroad by entities regulated by the National Securities Council.
+The monthly tax on available funds and investments kept abroad by private financial entities and entities regulated by the Securities Market Administration of the Superintendency of Companies, Securities and Insurance, taxes the holding of any title of funds available in entities. domiciled outside the national territory, either directly or through affiliated subsidiaries or offices abroad of the taxpayer and, investments abroad of entities regulated by the National Securities Council.

-Taxpayers must pay the equivalent of 0.25% per month on average monthly balance of funds available in foreign entities and investments issued by issuers domiciled outside the national territory.
+Taxpayers must pay the value equivalent to 0.25% per month on the average monthly balance of the funds available in foreign entities and investments issued by issuers domiciled outside the national territory.

-When raising funds or investments that are maintained or made through subsidiaries located in tax havens or preferential tax regimes or through affiliates or offices abroad of the taxpayer, the applicable rate will be 0.35% per month on the tax base.
+When the fundraising or investments that are maintained or made through subsidiaries located in tax havens or preferential tax regimes or through affiliates or offices abroad of the taxpayer, the applicable rate will be 0.35% per month on the tax base.